interuss/monitoring/monitoring/uss_qualifier/scenarios/flight_planning/modify_activated_flight_intent.md

-# Modify activated flight test step
+# Modify activated flight test step fragment

 This page describes the content of a common test case where a valid user flight intent in activated state is tentatively modified by a flight planned.
 Multiple outcomes may be valid.